 - Heat Through: Add the chicken to the wok and stir until each piece is well coated in the sauce.
 Add the veggies and the dried whole red chilies, then mix in the sliced green onion and the peanuts.
 Stir and cook for 2 minutes, or until the meat is fully cooked (no longer pink in the center).

-- Finish: Remove from the heat and stir in 1 tablespoon of red pepper flakes.
+- Finish: Remove from the heat and stir in 1 teaspoon of red pepper flakes.

 - Serve: with your favorite Panda Express side dish: super greens, steamed rice, fried rice, or chow mein.
 Garnish the Kung Pao chicken with sesame seeds and green onion, if desired.